fortinetdev/terraform-provider-fortios/website/docs/r/fortios_wirelesscontroller_wtpprofile.html.markdown

 * `auto_power_level` - Enable/disable automatic power-level adjustment to prevent co-channel interference (default = enable).
 Valid values: `enable`, `disable`.
 * `auto_power_high` - The upper bound of automatic transmit power adjustment in dBm (the actual range of transmit power depends on the AP platform type).
 * `auto_power_low` - The lower bound of automatic transmit power adjustment in dBm (the actual range of transmit power depends on the AP platform type).
-* `auto_power_target` - The target of automatic transmit power adjustment in dBm. (-95 to -20, default = -70).
+* `auto_power_target` - Target of automatic transmit power adjustment in dBm (-95 to -20, default = -70).
 * `power_mode` - Set radio effective isotropic radiated power (EIRP) in dBm or by a percentage of the maximum EIRP (default = percentage).
 This power takes into account both radio transmit power and antenna gain.
 Higher power level settings may be constrained by local regulatory requirements and AP capabilities.
 Valid values: `dBm`, `percentage`.
-* `power_level` - Radio power level as a percentage of the maximum transmit power (0 - 100, default = 100).
+* `power_level` - Radio EIRP power level as a percentage of the maximum EIRP power (0 - 100, default = 100).
 * `power_value` - Radio EIRP power in dBm (1 - 33, default = 27).
 * `dtim` - Delivery Traffic Indication Map (DTIM) period (1 - 255, default = 1).
 Set higher to save battery life of WiFi client in power-save mode.
 * `beacon_interval` - Beacon interval.
-The time between beacon frames in msec (the actual range of beacon interval depends on the AP platform type, default = 100).
+The time between beacon frames in milliseconds.
+Actual range of beacon interval depends on the AP platform type (default = 100).
 * `n80211d` - Enable/disable 802.11d countryie(default = enable).
 Valid values: `enable`, `disable`.
 * `rts_threshold` - Maximum packet size for RTS transmissions, specifying the maximum size of a data packet before RTS/CTS (256 - 2346 bytes, default = 2346).
 * `frag_threshold` - Maximum packet size that can be sent without fragmentation (800 - 2346 bytes, default = 2346).